Back to blog

 New Zealand's credit system is more forgiving than many countries.
 Negative information typically falls off your report after 5 years (except bankruptcy, which is 4 years after discharge).
 And unlike the US, we don't need a credit score to rent an apartment or get a job.

 The best approach for most Kiwis: pay your bills on time, don't over-borrow, and check your report once a year.
 That's genuinely all you need to do.
+Check our glossary for more financial terms explained simply.

 Steady tip: While Steady doesn't track your credit score directly, keeping on top of your recurring bills and spending helps you avoid the late payments that damage your score.
 The bills section shows all your upcoming payments so nothing slips through the cracks.